E-Commerce Insights

 Omnichannel is on the rise and it’s being adapted into the system by businesses, both online and offline.
 And to provide an integrated shopping experience, you should also pay attention to your POS system.

 For instance, when a customer shops in-store and asks you to lookup an item’s price, you can easily get to them and check the information with a mobile POS terminal.
-You can tell them not only the price but also other details such as how many are left in stock, whether it’s for sales or perhaps your store’s best seller.
+You can tell them the price, the number of items left in stock, whether it’s on sale, or if it’s one of your store’s best sellers.
 These kinds of information can increase your conversion rate as well as help deliver a better shopping experience.

 pos terminal